The Big Griz

 Lastly

 It must be stressed that the route is entirely unsupported and unsanctioned with no insurance provided.
-All riders are responsible for their well-being on the the Big Griz route and ride at their own risk.
+All riders are responsible for their well-being on the Big Griz route and ride at their own risk.
 The route developer takes no responsibility for personal injury, damage to personal property, or any other circumstance that might happen to individual riders cycling the Big Griz route.
 There is no guarantee of route conditions at any given time and the route developer takes no responsibility for disrupted route conditions.
 You are entirely responsible for your safety and decisions that are made including accommodation and necessary detours.
 It is advised to study the route map and make note of your supply options as well as some possible detours (these are marked with a Control Point symbol).
 If you are not comfortable riding a section of the route take any necessary alternatives.
-Planning and due diligence is imperative as is riding within your means.
+Planning and due diligence are imperative, as is riding within your means.
 People "racing" the route do so at their own risk.

-Distance: 2,325 Kilometres
+Distance: 2,380 Kilometres

 Total Ascent: 36,000 metres